 One of the difficulties in assessing inhaled drugs in toxicity studies is the alveolar macrophage response and its relevance to safe dosing in the clinic.
 One characteristic of inhaled dry powder toxicity studies is the appearance of foamy macrophages (FM), but it is unclear if this is due to general particulate overload or a pharmacologically-driven adverse event.
 This is further complicated when subtle changes in macrophage numbers, appearance and activation are observed, as they may represent an adaptive response to the dosed material, or the initial stages of an adverse health effect.
 The inability to discriminate between such responses triggers additional in vivo assessments to determine whether there are secondary consequences of FM appearance, such as inflammation, to make go/no-go decisions on candidate drugs.
 To improve inhaled drug development, a better understanding is required of FM biology, the influence of different macrophage phenotypes on other lung cells and species differences.
 This knowledge base would reduce costly and repetitive toxicological studies in animals required to optimise safe doses.

-We are focused in the development of novel technologies for assessing alveolar macrophage modulation and inflammatory responses during regulatory safety testing of new inhaled medicines.
+The team, led by Prof Ben Forbes of UCL are focused in the development of novel technologies for assessing alveolar macrophage modulation and inflammatory responses during regulatory safety testing of new inhaled medicines.
 Outcomes will include important new insights into macrophage responses (including species differences) based on in vitro and enhanced, in vivo evaluations which require fewer animals.
 ‘Foamy’ macrophage (FM) responses are commonly observed during nonclinical development, but are difficult to interpret.
-We have shown that the FM presentation can be modelled in vitro, differentiated using an FM toolkit which we developed in pilot studies, and characterised based on functional and phenotypic responses (temporal and dose-related) to different materials.
-Based on these high-throughput methods, we will develop predictive algorithms to prevent unsuitable compounds entering nonclinical testing.
+They have shown that the FM presentation can be modelled in vitro, differentiated using an FM toolkit which was developed in pilot studies, and characterised based on functional and phenotypic responses (temporal and dose-related) to different materials.
+Based on these high-throughput methods, they will develop predictive algorithms to prevent unsuitable compounds entering nonclinical testing.
 Biomarkers and further insights into macrophage responses will be sought using (i) state-of-the-art (and beyond) mass spectroscopy imaging of single cells and tissue slices, (ii) targeted transcriptomics/toxicological pathway analysis, (iii) parallel evaluation of two non-invasive monitoring techniques for longitudinal studies: exhaled breath analysis and CT imaging.
 These approaches have been selectively combined by an expert multi-disciplinary consortium which, with the advice and in-kind contributions of industry sponsors, will deliver a high-value solution to the Inhalation Translation Challenge.
 Commercialisation of the technologies will ensure their widespread availability to reduce animal use whilst improving the amount and in vivo usefulness of data from mandatory testing.
 Vigorous stakeholder engagement will ensure the Challenge solutions have industry and regulatory acceptance and are disseminated effectively.

 Full details about this CRACK IT Challenge can be found on the CRACK IT website.